 Earthquake early warning milestones

-Earthquake alerts are rapidly becoming available to more people around the globe thanks to partnerships among scientists, policy makers and industry.
+Earthquake alerts are now available across much of the globe thanks to partnerships among scientists, policy makers and industry.
 UC Berkeley's role in the scientific development of earthquake early warning is recorded in our academic publications.
 Here, we detail some of the other milestones towards our goal of global earthquake alerts.

 For information on how the earthquake early warning works, visit our Berkeley Seismo Lab Earthquake Early Warning pages.